 ACTION DESCRIPTIONS EMERGENCY EQUIPMENT (e.g., out of the aircraft. flashlight, First Aid Kit, megaphone, ELT) AND EXIT THE AIRCRAFT Imminent danger supersedes established guidelines for evacuation.
 If at any time imminent danger is present, concern for personal safety takes a priority status.
-CABIN CREW GATHER PASSENGERS AWAY FROM THE AIRCRAFT Assemble passengers in a safe area upwind and away from the aircraft (i.e.: 100 feet/30 meters).
+CABIN CREW GATHER PASSENGERS Assemble passengers in a safe area upwind and away from the AWAY FROM THE AIRCRAFT aircraft (i.e.: 100 feet/30 meters).
 Stay clear of the aircraft until the engines have cooled, spilled fuel has evaporated, and all fires are out.
 ADMINISTER FIRST AID Check for injuries and administer first aid.
 Assess personal physical and emotional needs as well as those of other crewmembers.
-DO NOT PERMIT PASSENGERS TO SMOKE OR RE-ENTER THE AIRCRAFT OBTAIN A PASSENGER AND CREW HEADCOUNT AND REPORT TO DANKING CREWMERADED Organize survivors into manageable size groups and establish buddy systems.
-RANKING CREWMEMBERCONTINUE TO MONITORSITUATION/ENVIRONMENT UNTIL Only if conditions warrant may the aircraft be re-entered to search for first aid kits, food, blankets, etc. QUALIFIED PERSONNEL ARRIVE Seek shelter in or as near as possible to the aircraft (An aircraft is easier to locate than people).
-Await rescue.
-CABIN CREWMEMBERS MAKE NO COMMENTS CONCERNING THE INCIDENT/ACCIDENT TO ANYONE OTHER THAN CREW UNTIL PROPER REPRESENTATION IS PRESENT Crewmembers should: Gather and stay together in a safe location, e.g., hospital or hotel.
-Notify appropriate personnel.
-No comments are to be made to the media or local officials until appropriate representation is available.
+DO NOT PERMIT PASSENGERS TO SMOKE OR RE-ENTER THE AIRCRAFT OBTAIN A PASSENGER AND CREW Organize survivors into manageable size groups and establish HEADCOUNT AND REPORT TO buddy systems.
+RANKING CREWMEMBER CONTINUE TO MONITOR Only if conditions warrant may the aircraft be re-entered to search SITUATION/ENVIRONMENT UNTIL QUALIFIED PERSONNEL for first aid kits, food, blankets, etc. Seek shelter in or as near as possible to the aircraft (An aircraft is ARRIVE easier to locate than people).
+AMIL Await rescue.
+CABIN CREWMEMBERS MAKE NO Crewmembers should: COMMENTS CONCERNING THE Gather and stay together in a safe location, e.g., hospital or INCIDENT/ACCIDENT TO ANYONE hotel.
+OTHER THAN CREW UNTIL PROPER Notify appropriate personnel.
+REPRESENTATION IS PRESENT No comments are to be made to the media or local officials until appropriate representation is available.